 If the resort closes part way through your stay, we will issue a proportional refund.

-Free Cancellation/Full Refund up to 30 days before your arrival date.
+Free Cancellation/Full Refund; if cancelled more than 21 days before your arrival date.
 For any reason – No questions asked.

-Free Cancellation/Full Refund up to 7 days before the start date of your extras.
+Free Cancellation/Full Refund; if cancelled more than 2 days before start date of your extras.
 For any reason – No questions asked.

-Free Cancellation/Full Refund up to 2 days before the date of your arrival.
+Free Cancellation/Full Refund; if cancelled more than 2 days before date of your transfer.
 For any reason – No questions asked.

 YES – We understand that Ski Extras are an added cost and concern and we have made our conditions even more flexible for everyone.

-You can cancel your Ski Extras booking for free up to 7 days before the travel date and we will issue a full refund.AIRPORT TRANSFERS
+You can cancel your Ski Extras booking for free, if cancelled more than 2 days before the start date, and we will issue a full refund.AIRPORT TRANSFERS

 YES – Andorra Travel Service and our partners Andbus have created flexible conditions in case you need to cancel or change your plans.